Kadisatou/Similar-States-Option-Pricing/2_BaselineModel/methodology.md

 # 4. Baseline Objective

-The purpose of this baseline is to establish a classical benchmark for the State Similarity Option Pricing project.
+The purpose of this baseline is to establish benchmark models for the State Similarity Option Pricing project.

-The baseline forecasting framework is:
+The forecasting framework is:

 $$
 \{C_1,\ldots,C_t\}